Odd-even effect in the dominant order of self-assembly of cross junctions in space dimension $d \ge 3$: Dominant states in

 Here, we retain $v(0;d)$ because we have not estimated it.

 We begin enumerating $v(0;d)$.
 Adding a new dimension considered above is inapplicable to this purpose.
 Only the systematic construction we know is the case of fig.\ \ref{4d_zero}a.
 We adopt a similar construction.
 To obtain a self-assembly consisting of $N$ ($=L^d$) cross junctions using self-assemblies of dimension $(d-2)$, we need $L^2$ pieces of such an assembly.
-Thus, the choice of an assembly in dimension $(d-2)$ and its orientation yields the total number of $[(d-2)!\cdot V_{d-2}]^{L^2}$.
+Thus, the choice of an assembly in dimension $(d-2)$ and its orientation and colouring yields the total number of $\binom{d}{2}^2\cdot (V_{d-2})^{L^2}$.
 Successive additions of new dimensions twice yield a $\langle 2\rangle_d$-state through the process of $L^2\langle k\rangle_{d-2}$-states ($0\le k\le d-2$) $\rightarrow L\langle 1\rangle_{d-1}$-states\ $\rightarrow$ a single $\langle 2\rangle_d$-state.
 In this final state, the two newly added dimensions result in stacks of $L$ meshes in each of $(d-2)$ directions.
 Since their dimensions are independent of the $(d-2)$ dimensions that previously existed, each mesh can change its orientation, as in fig.\ \ref{4d_zero}a.
-Importantly, rotating a single mesh by $\pi/2$ changes the $\langle 2\rangle$-state to a $\langle 0\rangle$-state.
 The number of their possible stackings is $2^{(d-2)L}$.
-On this background, we define the following quantity
+On this background, we define the following quantity for $m\le d/2$:

 which is the number of $\langle 0\rangle_d$-states constructed from the self-assembled ensembles in dimension $(d-m)$.
 Although we do not have a reliable estimate of additional cases to $u(0;d)$ arising from other constructions like fig.\ \ref{4d_zero}b, it contributes only additively and will be small.
 Thus, we suspect